funilrys/PyFunceble/docs/use/configuration/location.md

-If you cloned the [PyFunceble](https://github.com/funilrys/PyFunceble) repository, and you are trying to run a test from the root folder, PyFunceble will consider the root folder as its configuration directory.
+If you cloned the [PyFunceble](https://github.com/funilrys/PyFunceble) repository, and you are trying to run a test from the root folder, PyFunceble will consider the repository's root folder as its configuration directory.